qqgjyx/qqgjyx.github.io/_pages/cv.md

 <div style="padding-left: 20px;">
   <ul style="margin-top: 0;">
     <li>Focused on Unsupervised Segmentation in Hyperspectral Images.</li>
-    <li>Highly praised by PI, Proceeding a publication and a thesis.
+    <li>Highly praised by PI, Proceeding a publication and a thesis.</li>
     <li>Supported by Semester Research Program from DODR.</li>
   </ul>
 </div>